tytydraco/yessleep/out/My_father_always_kept_the_shed_locked_Today_I_found_out_why_part_1.md

 \***

+This all happened from yesterday to this morning.
+We ended up leaving that place together a few hours ago, bloodied and bruised and injured, after being trapped inside all night.

-Gil stayed up late downstairs, watching TV and smoking a joint.
+The day before it started, Gil stayed up late downstairs, watching TV and smoking a joint.
 He made himself a night-cap from my father’s liquor cabinet, pouring some Jack Daniels and ice in a cup with some Coke and sipping it slowly.
 I stayed with him for a while, talking.

 We talked about the good times we had with Dad, about going hiking with him at the Green Mountains, or traveling to New York City with him to see the museums.
 I thought about how much I really missed him, and a knot formed in my throat.
 I quickly blinked my eyes to try to get the tears to go away.